 Shrub possibilities are lead plant, potentilla, Austrian copper rose, quince, 'Blue Mist' spirea, winged euonymus, golden currant, lilacs, Oregon grape holly and pyracantha.

-Native plants growing in their native habitats may be less appealing to deer than highly fertilized and highly watered garden plants.
-Any plant may be attractive to some individual deer or deer in some seasons.
+Native plants growing in their native habitats may be less appealing to deer than highly fertilized and highly irrigated garden plants.
+Any plant may be attractive to hungry deer in some seasons.
 More extensive lists may be obtained from some municipalities or local Colorado State University Extension county offices.

 Do you have a question?
 Try Ask an Expert!